Treats fungal infections of the scalp, toenails, or fingernails.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to terbinafine.
+Do not use this medicine if you have had an allergic reaction to terbinafine.

 How to Use This Medicine